 Based on these factors, your doctor will make recommendations about surgical options so you can make a decision that is best for you.

 There are two main types of surgery to treat (remove) breast cancer:

-Also known as "breast-conserving surgery," a lumpectomy involves the surgeon removing the part of the breast where the tumor is located and a border of healthy tissue around the cancer in order to get clean margins.
+Also known as "breast-conserving surgery," a lumpectomy involves removing the part of the breast where the tumor is located and a border of healthy tissue around the cancer to get clean margins.
 The surgeon may also remove part of the chest wall lining if the cancer is near it or remove some lymph nodes under the arm for biopsy.
 If the biopsy indicates the margins also have cancer, a re-operation or mastectomy may be necessary.
-Lumpectomy may be a good choice if you have a non-invasive breast cancer or a less advanced stage of cancer.
-However, in most cases, women opting for a lumpectomy also have radiation therapy to the breast, and sometimes the underarm area.
+Lumpectomy may be a good choice if you have a noninvasive breast cancer or a less advanced stage of cancer.
+However, in most cases, women opting for a lumpectomy also have radiation therapy to the breast and sometimes the underarm area.

-- Oncoplastic Reduction Lumpectomy is a procedure where a larger amount of breast is removed during the lumpectomy, but the breast is re-shaped smaller.
+- Oncoplastic reduction lumpectomy is a procedure where a larger amount of breast is removed during the lumpectomy, and the breast is re-shaped smaller.
 This procedure allows the woman to get a breast reduction and the benefit of a larger lumpectomy.
 After this surgery, women still need radiation therapy.